 Eighth grade science places focus on Physical Science.
 Focusing on the concepts of Energy and Motion, students incorporate skills learned in mathematics to utilize formulas in calculating speed, force, heat and other quantities.
 Graphing data and interpreting trends from graphs assist students in drawing conclusions from lab experiments.
 Continuing the hands-on nature of the science program, students conduct experiments to investigate average speed, friction force of gravity, patterns of waves in wave tanks and many others.
 Given the more abstract nature of Physical Science questions posed include the critical thinking variety.
 Critical thinking questions draw upon the concepts learned and require students to consider multiple aspects of a given problem.
-Critical thinking questions will be included with the conclusion questions on labs and on exams.
-Use of pertinent data and information will be required as evidence to support their answers to these questions.
+Critical thinking questions is included with the conclusion questions on labs and on exams.
+Use of pertinent data and information is required as evidence to support their answers to these questions.
 Science teachers will develop a rubric to assess these questions in an effort to help students improve their critical thinking skills.
-The culminating project for eighth grade science is the portfolio project in Science Design.
 The project incorporates both mathematics and science and includes experimental design, calculations and reasoning.
 In preparation for this project, teachers continue to arrange for interactions with scientist and engineers.